hindmasj/my-nifi-cluster/README.md

 # <a name="installation"></a>Installation

 Before starting you will need to create a new git repo to store the flows in.
-It is not a good idea to use this repo.
+It is not a good idea to use this cluster repo, the work needs to go in its own repo.

 ```
 git init ../flow_storage